Schools & Youth Groups

 Here is an online guide on How to manage any tree or hedge seed you have collected.

-This link will show you how to make newspaper pots.
+Here is a video to show you how to make newspaper pots:

 When you’ve grown your seed to a 30cm+ tree, see how to Plant your tree in its final home.